alexandercerutti/hapns/examples/AlertNotification-example/ios-app/README.md

-# TODO
+# iOS App Example for Alert Notification

-This is a placeholder file for an example app for iOS for Alert Notifications.
+This is a sample example application that supports the APNs registration and notification receiving.